TTAF Defense Listed by nightspire Ransomware Group

 - Projects- Financial Documents>- Quality & Technical & Internal Documents

-On March 30, 2026, the ransomware group known as nightspire added TTAF Defense to its leak site, confirming that it had exfiltrated internal files from the company during a ransomware attack.
+On March 30, 2026, the ransomware group known as nightspire added TTAF Defense to its leak site, claiming that it had exfiltrated internal files from the company during a ransomware attack.
 The exposed materials include projects, financial documents, quality documents, technical documents, and other internal documents.
 While the exact number of individuals whose personal information appears in the files remains unknown, anyone whose data was stored in TTAF Defense’s systems could be affected.

 Public reporting on the ransomware.live portal shows that nightspire listed TTAF Defense on March 30, 2026.
 The group claims to have stolen a range of sensitive company documents rather than simply encrypting systems and demanding payment.
 Available reporting describes the stolen data as falling into the categories of projects, financial records, quality and technical documentation, and miscellaneous internal files.
 No precise victim count or list of specific personal data types has been publicly detailed, but internal documents of this nature frequently contain names, addresses, contact details, dates of birth, financial account information, and employee or client records.